fivemoreminix/fivemoreminix.com/content/blog/making-a-brainfuck-to-c-compiler-in-rust.md

 +++
-title = 'Making a Brainfuck to C Compiler in Rust' date = 2018-03-03
+title = 'Making a Brainfuck to C Compiler in Rust' date = 2018-03-03 tags = ['brainfuck', 'rust', 'c', 'compiler']
+#description = "Making a Brainfuck to C compiler using Rust."
 +++

 Let’s make a tokenizer and code generator to understand the basics behind tiny compilers.
 After this tutorial, you will have a small Brainfuck compiler that generates very fast, portable C code.